joshuadavidnelson/disable-blog/readme.txt

 * Forces Reading Settings: show_on_front, pages_for_posts, and posts_on_front, if they are not already set
 * Hides other post-related reading options, except Search Engine Visibilty
 * Removes post from author archive query
+* Removes comment and trackback support for posts.
+* Alters the comment count to remove any comments associated with 'post' post type.

 Note that this plugin will not delete anything - existing posts, comments, categories and tags will remain in your database.